pyinstaller/pyinstaller/doc/source/Manual.rst

 on each platform and bundle your app separately on each.

-Should you share the same home directory on multiple platforms, for example Linux and OS X, you will need to set the PYINSTALLERCONFIGDIR environment variable to different values on each platform otherwise PyInstaller may cache files for one platform and use them on the other platform, as by default it uses a subdirectory of your home directory
+Should you share the same home directory on multiple platforms, for example Linux and OS X, you will need to set the PYINSTALLER_CONFIG_DIR environment variable to different values on each platform otherwise PyInstaller may cache files for one platform and use them on the other platform, as by default it uses a subdirectory of your home directory